© Andres Rueda /

 son of Nimshi.
 How does one reconcile this apparent contradiction?
 There are three possible proposed solutions.

 Jehoram (Joram), the grandson of King Omri whom Jehu killed.
-(3) However, Gallil
+(3) However, Gallil dismisses this interpretation

 3. Tammi Schneider argues that Jehu may have been a descendant of Omri.
 (5)

 4. K. Lawson Younger has pointed out that it was the custom of the Assyrians to denote countries "by the name

 of the founder of the ruling dynasty at the time of their first acquaintance with it."
 (6) He gives a couple